PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

-## Setting up a Windows environment to build Crosswalk enabled Android applications.
+## Building Crosswalk enabled Android applications

 This tutorial goes over the steps for setting up a Windows host environment to build Crosswalk enabled Android applications.
-Development and testing of the Crosswalk application will be done using the hardware accelerated Android emulator on the host system.
-If you have an x86 based Android device, you can skip the emulator setup and use your target device instead.

 ### Install the GIT tools
-This tutorial will use various commands provided by the git-scm tool package.
+The steps on this page use various commands provided by the git-scm tool package.
 Each step is written out in a way that lets you copy and paste them directly into your terminal window.

 You can find the git-scm tools here: